You're Shining

 "You're Shining" is a 2004 song by DJ duo Styles & Breeze.
 It reached the top 20 in Finland and the United Kingdom.
 It features vocals by Lisa Abbott.

 Chart performance

 In Finland, "You're Shining" debuted and peaked at number 19; it only spent one week in the top 20.
 On the Irish Singles Chart, it debuted and peaked at number 46, also spending a sole week in the top 50.
 On the UK Singles Chart, it peaked at number 19.
 The next week it dropped nine places to number 28, and the following week it dropped another nine places to number 37.
 On its final week in the chart, it dropped 21 places to number 58.

 Music video

-The video has a girl up in space singing whilst the sun shines bright, then it goes to a club where she is singing the song, Styles & Breeze are DJ's in the club and the audience is raving to the song.
+The video has a girl up in space singing whilst the sun shines bright, then it goes to a club where she is singing the song, Styles & Breeze are DJs in the club and the audience is raving to the song.
 The club in question is the sanctuary Milton Keynes.